WailSolaiman/appcovid19/README.md

 ## Tech/framework used

-React, Ionic, Capacitor and Typescript.
+React, Ionic, Capacitor, Typescript and firebase.

 ## Authors